Originally born in Tonga, Faletau moved to Wales with his father, Tongan international Kuli Faletau, in 1998 as a 7-year-old boy.

 The British and Irish Lion moved to the West Country from Newport Gwent Dragons, the Welsh region for whom he made his professional debut in 2009.

-In April 2017, Faletau was selected for his second British & Irish Lions tour and at the time of selection, has 66 Welsh caps and 7 Lions caps (1 test.).
+In April 2017, Faletau was selected for his second British & Irish Lions tour and at the time of selection, had 66 Welsh caps and 7 Lions caps (1 test.).

-In January he was named in Wales 6 Nations squad but will miss the opening two fixtures through injury, he enters the competition having already featured in 70 Test matches for Wales.
+In January he was named in Wales 6 Nations squad but missed the opening two fixtures through injury, he entered the competition having already featured in 70 Test matches for Wales.

 |British & Irish Lions